TotallyInformation/node-red-contrib-uibuilder/docs/walkthrough1.md

 ---
-title: A first-timers walkthough of using uibuilder
+title: A first-timers walkthrough of using uibuilder
 description: >
    If you haven't used uibuilder before, it can be a little confusing as it brings together concepts from several different worlds.
 This walkthrough takes you from nothing to a basic data-driven web page.